Master Academic Vocabulary

-By Svetlana Bogolepova, PhD in Linguistics, Associate Professor and Programme Academic Supervisor at Higher School of Economics
+By Svetlana Bogolepova, Ph.D. in Linguistics, Associate Professor and Programme Academic Supervisor at HSE University.
+She completed the School of Trainers and ran a workshop at the Academic Writing Center.

 Have you ever got rejections for not using appropriate vocabulary and style in your article?